 Tennessee governor working to dip into welfare reserve

-Gov. Bill Lee says his administration is gearing up to use a portion of its $732 million in reserves from a federal welfare program for families with children.
+Gov. Bill Lee said Monday that his administration is gearing up to use a portion of its $732 million in reserves from a federal welfare program for families with children.

 The large surplus has come under scrutiny after first being flagged last month in a report by the Beacon Center of Tennessee, a conservative think tank.

-According to the report, the state receives $190.9 million annually through the federal Temporary Assistance for Needy Families program but last year spent just $71.1 million of that money.
+The report found that the state receives $190.9 million annually through the federal Temporary Assistance for Needy Families program, but last year spent just $71.1 million of that money.
+The state does not have to return unused TANF funds.

+This strategy had placed Tennessee on a trajectory to soon have more than $1 billion in unused federal money designed to help low-income families with temporary cash assistance, transportation, child care, job training and other services.

-Lee, a Republican, initially defended the reserve amount by arguing that the surplus would provide a cushion for a potential future economic downturn.
+Lee, a Republican, originally defended the high reserve amount and released a statement arguing that the surplus would provide a cushion for any potential future economic downturn.

-However, on Monday, Lee told reporters that he was open to using the surplus on a variety of options to continue helping Tennessee's poor.
+However, Lee changed course on Monday by telling reporters he was open to using the surplus on a variety of options to continue helping Tennessee's poor.
+His announcement was coupled with news that the state was planning on spending up to $70 million of the surplus on grant awards to nonprofits throughout the state starting in January.

+"There are a number of things about where we are in that department that are encouraging and that we have a number of opportunities to provide even greater services," Lee said.

+Lee added that he met with Department of Human Services Commissioner Danielle Barnes last week to talk about the surplus and discussed developing a strategy to begin spending some of the state's TANF reserves.

 Comments